-$\boxtimes$ Other housing options (specify): Suites are available to upperclassmen.
+Other housing options (specify): Suites are available to upperclassmen.
 Apartments for single students are available for students 21 and over.
-When possible, international students are housed with U.S. students in designated buildings.
 Fraternity/sorority designated housing are available by request.
 They are not offered yearly if there is no interest.

 G. ANNUAL EXPENSES